GrammaTech/gtirb/README.md

 ### Data Tables

-Additional arbitrary information, e.g. analysis results, may be added to GT-IRB in the form of data tables.
-These use variants to store maps and vectors of various common GT-IRB types.
+Additional arbitrary information, e.g. analysis results, may be added to GTIRB in the form of data tables.
+These use variants to store maps and vectors of various common GTIRB types.
 This repository will describe the anticipated structure for very common data tables.

 ### UUIDs
-Every element of GT-IRB (namely: `module`s, `symbol`s, `global`s,
-`block`s, and `instruction`s) has a unique associated ID.
+Every element of GTIRB (namely: modules (`Module`), symbols (`Symbol`), globals, blocks (`Block`), and instructions (`InstructionRef`) has a unique associated ID.

 ## Building

-GT-IRB should successfully build in 64-bits with GCC, Clang, and Visual Studio compilers supporting at least C++14.
-GT-IRB requires Boost.
+GTIRB should successfully build in 64-bits with GCC, Clang, and Visual Studio compilers supporting at least C++14.
+GTIRB requires Boost.

 1. **Install CMake**